airada/airada.github.io/readme.txt

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
+    Did not discuss with other individuals on this assignment.
+I worked on this project entirely by myself with the help of online resources (as noted above).

 6. Is there anything special we need to know in order to run your code?
+    The validation check for CSS does not pass but this has to due with BootStrap, and not my CSS.